 We could reduce these problems by resorting to lower-frequency event sampling, but that would increase the amount of time required to collect useful profiles.
 Instead, we engineered our data collection system to reduce the overhead associated with processing each sample.
-First, we reduce the number of samples that have to be copied to user space and processed by the daemon by counting, in the device driver, the number of times a particular sample has occurred recently.
-This typically reduces the data rate by a factor of 20 or more.
+First, we reduce the number of samples that have to be copied to user space and processed by the ing samples within the interrupt handler itself, but space limitations preclude a more detailed discussion.

+2This makes profiling the performance-counter interrupt handler difficult.
+We have implemented a "meta" method for obtaindaemon by counting, in the device driver, the number of times a particular sample has occurred recently.
+This typically reduces the data rate of sample data moving from the device driver to the user-level daemon by a factor of 20 or more.
 Second, we organize our data structures to minimize cache misses.
 Third, we allocate per-processor data structures to reduce both writes to shared cache lines and the synchronization required for correct operation on a multiprocessor.
 Fourth, we switch dynamically among specialized versions of the interrupt handler to reduce the time spent checking various flags and run-time constants.
 The rest of this section describes our optimizations in more detail.